desmac96/project-2-house-music-quiz/README.md

     <li>Easily understand the main purpose of the website and learn more about what the quiz entails.</li>
     <li>Effortlessly navigate through the website and find the quiz section without any confusion.</li>
     <li>Have a clear and intuitive user interface that guides me through starting and completing the quiz.</li>
-    <li>Access relevant information about house music, including trivia and facts, which enhances my interest in the quiz.</li>
     <li>Feel encouraged to participate in the quiz through engaging and appealing visual elements.</li>
     <li>Receive instant feedback on my performance to understand how well I know house music.</li>
 </ul>